andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 print(difference_set)  # {1, 2}

 print("-----difference()--------")
-# difference() converts sequence to a set, and performs the union.
+# difference() converts sequence to a set, and performs the difference.
 set_a = {1, 2, 3, 4}
 set_b = [3, 4, 5, 6]
 difference_set = set_a.difference(set_b)